EndPositive/VU-IJVM-Emulator/README.md

 Round 2: copy every array which has not been marked with `wipe` to a new `arrays_t` and free the others.

 Finally, replace the previous `arrays_t` with the (smaller) new `arrays_t`.

+### IJVM-GUI 10%

+For this bonus assignment I used nuklear on X11.
+Tested on WSL2 with VcXsrv.
+Run `make ijvm-gui` to compile into `ijvm-gui`.
+I used the X11 sample template given in their [repo](https://github.com/vurtun/nuklear/tree/master/demo/x11).

+Usage: `./ijvm-gui binary`

+Features:
+* Load input from textfield
+* Show output
+* Stepping by value or run until EOF.
+* View current `pc` and next instruction.
+* View content `stack` and `local` data for each frame
+* View `array_t` reference and contents
+* Reset IJVM state (reload gui)

+I assumed the code-style grade and code hardening would not include the code written in this assignment.